microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-permissions-howto.md

 ### Step 2: Add Azure AD Graph permissions to your app

-The following example calls the [Update application](/graph/api/application-update) API to add an Azure AD Graph permission to an app.
-In this example, we'll add the following permissions to an app identified by the object id `581088ba-83c5-4975-b8af-11d2d7a76e98`:
+The following example calls the [Update application](/graph/api/application-update) API to add the following Azure AD Graph permissions to an app identified by object id `581088ba-83c5-4975-b8af-11d2d7a76e98`:

 + *User.Read* delegated permission identified by object id `311a71cc-e848-46a1-bdf8-97ff7156d8e6`.
 + *Application.Read.All* application permission identified by object id `3afa6a7d-9b1a-42eb-948e-1650a849e176`.